- HOME

 After assuming their position, new directors are provided training from outside institutions to endow them with the legal, accounting, and other knowledge necessary to management. - Regular training

-Once or twice a year, directors undergo training on contemporary issues from lawyers or other outside lecturers.
+Twice a year, directors undergo training on contemporary issues from lawyers or other outside lecturers.
 These training sessions serve as opportunities to hone the sense of judgment that is crucial to members of the Board of Directors. - Special training

 When necessary, directors participate in seminars at the Company’s expense to acquire the specialized insight required to perform their duties.

-・ Director Diversity
+・ Director Expertise

 The following table shows the fields in which each director is expected to make an especially strong contribution.